totalspectrum/spin2cpp/docs/basic.md

 ### UBYTE

 An unsigned 8 bit integer, occupying one byte of computer memory.
 The signed version of this is `byte`.
 The difference arises with the treatment of the upper bit.
 Both `byte` and `ubyte` treat 0-127 the same, but for `byte` 128 to 255 are considered equivalent to -128 to -1 respectively (that is, when a `byte` is copied to a larger sized integer the upper bit is repeated into all the other bits; for `ubyte` the new bytes are filled with 0 instead).

+### USING

+Keyword intended for use in PRINT statements, and also to indicate the file to be used for a CLASS.

 ### VAR